Ackee-Blockchain/wake/docs/testing-framework/accounts-and-addresses.md

 chains cannot be compared using the `<` and `>` operators.

 !!! warning "Using accounts belonging to different chains"
-    To save users from accidentally using accounts belonging to different chains, Woke testing framework does not accept `Account` instances belonging to different chains in most API functions.
+    To save users from accidentally using accounts belonging to different chains, Wake testing framework does not accept `Account` instances belonging to different chains in most API functions.
 To overcome this limitation, it is possible to use the `address` property of an `Account` instance.